Evovest/NeuroTreeModels.jl/docs/src/design.md

 ### Leaf weights

 Computing the leaf weights consists of accumulating the weights through each tree branch.
 It's the technically more challenging part as such computation cannot be represented as a form of matrix multiplication, unlike other common operators like `Dense`, `Conv` or `MultiHeadAttention` / `Transformer`.
 Performing probability accumulation though a tree index naturally leads to in-place element wise operations, which are notoriously not friendly for auto-differentiation engines.
-Since NeuroTree was intended to integrate with the Flux.jl ecosystem, Zygote.jl acts as the underlying AD, the approach used was to to manually implement `backward` / `adjoint` of the terminal leaf function and instruct the AD to use that custom rule rather than attempt to differentiate a non-AD compliant function.
+Since NeuroTree was intended to integrate with the Flux.jl ecosystem, Zygote.jl acts as the underlying AD, the approach used was to manually implement `backward` / `adjoint` of the terminal leaf function and instruct the AD to use that custom rule rather than attempt to differentiate a non-AD compliant function.

 Below are the algo and actual implementation of the forward and backward function that compute the leaf weights.
 For brevity, the loops over each observation of the batch and each tree are omitted.
 Parallelism, both on CPU and GPU, is obtained through parallelization over the `tree` and `batch` dimensions.